-During each inspection, the staff shall perform specified preventive and routine maintenance tasks.
-Any other work items noted at the time of the inspection will be documented on the Chatham Housing Authority inspection form.
+Work items noted at the time of the inspection will be documented on the West Newbury Housing Authority inspection form.
 All uncompleted work items shall be converted to a work order within twenty-four hours of the completion of the inspection.
-The maintenance staff shall endeavor to complete all inspection-generated work items within 30 days of the inspection.
+The maintenance staff shall endeavor to complete all inspection-generated work items within 30-60 days of the inspection.

-All Technical Services Staff are responsible for monitoring the condition of dwelling units.
-Whenever a Housing Inspection and/or Maintenance staff member enters a dwelling unit for any purpose, such as completing a resident request for service or accompanying a contractor, he or she shall record on an inspection form any required work he or she sees while in the apartment.
+All maintenance staff is responsible for monitoring the condition of dwelling units.
+Whenever a maintenance staff member enters a dwelling unit for any purpose, such as completing a resident request for service or accompanying a contractor, he or she shall record on an inspection form any required work he or she sees while in the apartment.
 These work items shall also be converted to a service request within twenty-four hours of discovery.